Alternative Investment and Computer Trading Algorithms

 Alternative Momentum Following Algorithms

-Computers following momentum may be able to more rapidly detect and react to market trends including detecting declining trends than humans.
+Compared to humans, computers following momentum may be able to more rapidly detect and react to market trends including detecting declining trends.
 Computer trading has the ability to frequently, and briefly, move to cash or other investments, when downward momentum is detected.
 This may potentially help avoid some losses.
 Plus, computers monitoring up trends may detect opportunities.

-Few individuals accomplish this on their own, but with computers following momentum trends, you may capture many of the short term up trends while avoiding many of the market’s declines.
+Few individuals accomplish this on their own.
+However, with computer models following momentum trends, you may capture many of the short-term up trends while avoiding many of the market’s declines.
 And even benefit from these declines by using inverse investments.

 You can learn how to get access to a few of these computer-generated, momentum-following algorithmic systems which the Wall Street big Kahunas hoard for themselves.

 Develop a plan for yourself!
 Learn how to play with the BIG DOGS on Wall Street.
-Go to the Calendley.com calendar link below to schedule an appointment with Curtis Hill, the author of this web site using the link below.
+Go to the Calendley.com calendar link below to schedule an appointment.
+Meet with Curtis Hill or Irina Hill, the author of this web site using the link below.